 To offer our gifts and pay our promised pledges is to say to ourselves and the world that we are defined by our hearts and our deeper values.

 In January 2007 our congregation voted to support the Ten-Year Plan to end homelessness in King County.
 We honor this commitment by sharing up to $1,000 each month with one of many local non-profit organizations in our community.
-As of the end of 2017, we have contributed over $128,000.
+As of November 2018, we will have contributed $140,000.

 In 2017, our Share the Plate recipients were:

 - November – Women’s Eastside Winter Shelter, operated by the Sophia Way